Ja-Crispy/finbert-sentiment-analysis/README.md

 By employing multiprocessing, the code optimizes the sentiment analysis pipeline, making it well-suited for handling large amounts of financial headlines efficiently.

 **Note:** Ensure that the input data is properly formatted and stored in a CSV file before running the code.
+As WandB has a 200,000 entry limit for free accounts, the num_entries variable in preprocessing.py should be set to 200,000 or less.
+This will ensure that the code runs without any errors.

 For any further details or inquiries, please refer to the code and its comments.